Trump returns to campaign trail after bout with covid-19, amid criticism he is still not taking pandemic seriously

 “His reckless personal conduct since his diagnosis has been unconscionable,” Biden said.
 “The longer Donald Trump is president, the more reckless he seems to get.”

 Biden tested negative Monday for the coronavirus, his campaign said.
 It was the seventh known test he has taken since Oct.
 2, the day Trump announced his diagnosis.
-All seven have been negative and the more-accurate PCR test has been used, according to the campaign.
+All seven have been negative, and the more accurate PCR test has been used, according to the campaign.

 There continues to be criticism that the White House is not releasing enough information about Trump’s health to assure the public about his well-being.

-Joshua Sharfstein, a physician at the Johns Hopkins School of public health, said that the president might not be contagious but that it was difficult to reach any conclusion based on the Conley memo Monday.
+Joshua Sharfstein, a physician at the Johns Hopkins Bloomberg School of Public Health, said that the president might not be contagious but that it was difficult to reach any conclusion based on the Conley memo Monday.
 He said there were “a couple of actual test results, then an interpretation of other test results” whose contents were not disclosed.
 He said that the antigen test “is probably the least accurate.”

 “The challenge is that the president’s physician is not a credible source,” Sharfstein said.
 “It’s very clear that he’s taken ‘accentuate the positive’ to heart.
-For credibility you need to release everything or have a totally credible person review everything.”
+For credibility, you need to release everything or have a totally credible person review everything.”

 On a call with reporters Monday morning, top campaign aides stressed Trump’s eagerness to return to public campaigning and touted what they claimed was his robust physical health.

 “He is strong, he is energetic, he is raring to go, and I think his campaign calendar reflects his health and well-being and enthusiasm to get back on the trail,” said Stepien, who added that Trump was the campaign’s “best asset” and would be “a big shot in the arm of the campaign.”
-Stepien tested positive for the coronavirus earlier this month.
+Stepien also tested positive for the coronavirus earlier this month.

 Senior adviser Jason Miller said he expects that the president will start doing two to three events a day, before ramping up to as many as half a dozen in the campaign’s final stretch.